radish-es/opensourcelaw/content/feb8/_index.md

 - At issue in the case was a set of land use planning and zoning decisions taken by the Halifax Regional Municipality (HRM) to help conserve a peri-urban wilderness area called [Blue Mountain-Birch Cove](https://bluemountainfriends.ca).

-- The Supreme Court said in *Annapolis* that the HRM may have effectively taken away of a private developer's property by regulating it, triggering obligations to pay compensation under Nova Scotia's *Expropriation Act*.
+- The Supreme Court said in *Annapolis* that the HRM may have effectively taken a private developer's property by regulating it, triggering obligations to pay compensation under Nova Scotia's *Expropriation Act*.

-- Some [environmental groups](https://ecojustice.ca/case/preserving-governments-ability-to-regulate-land-usage-to-protect-the-environment/) worry that the *Annapolis* decision has opened the door too wide for private property owners to demand payment whenever public development controls impact their land.
-The cases's potential to raise the costs of public planning is significant.
+- Some [environmental groups](https://ecojustice.ca/case/preserving-governments-ability-to-regulate-land-usage-to-protect-the-environment/) worry that the *Annapolis* decision has opened the door too wide for private property owners to demand payment when public development controls impact their land.
+The case's potential to raise the public costs of land use planning is significant.

 {{< spoiler text="Learn more" id="main" >}}